ipabz/ebook_classifier/README.md

 1) Download the app <a href="https://github.com/ipabz/ebook_classifier/archive/master.zip">Ebook Classifier</a> and extract it to your web accessible directory.

+2) The app is using <a href="https://getcomposer.org/">Composer</a>.
+So you're computer needs have composer installed to download the other depencies the app needs.
+After you have composer installed execute the following

+        composer install

-2) On the extracted file, open
+3) On the extracted file, open

     /<extracted files>/application/config/database.php

 and put the necessary settings username, password etc. to be able to connect to your database.

-3) By the default on the file
+4) By the default on the file

     /<extracted files>/application/config/migration.php